 IF YOU WITNESS A LEO DRAWING A FIREARM, REPORT IT TO KHAKI IMMEDIATELY AND TAKE NO OTHER ACTION.

-Any Ranger who encounters a situation where a law enforcement presence would be helpful should call Khaki and request LE at their location.
+Any Ranger who encounters a situation where a law enforcement presence would be helpful or is requested by a participant should call Khaki and request LE at their location.

 Resolution